Dead key: Dead keys on various keyboard layouts

-However, some accented Latin letters less common in the major Western European languages, such as ŵ (used in Welsh) or š (used in many Eastern European languages), cannot be typed with the "US" layout.
+However, some accented Latin letters less common in the major Western European languages, such as ŵ (used in Welsh) or š (used in many Central European languages), cannot be typed with the "US" layout.
 For users with US keyboards, access to many more diacritics is provided by the "US International" keyboard layout.
 Users with UK keyboards have a similar option with UK extended layout; many other national settings are available.